EA reports strong June quarter with revenue up 21% to $1.46 billion

 Electronic Arts reported financial results today that beat Wall Street’s expectations with revenue growing 21% to $1.46 billion for the first fiscal quarter ended June 30.

 The big game publisher released just two games during the quarter: Command & Conquer Remastered Collection, a remake of the real-time strategy series created by Westwood Studios in the 1990s; and Burnout Paradise Remastered.
-Of the big titles coming, one represents a small slip in schedule, as FIFA 21 will come out on October 9 in the third fiscal quarter ending December 31, rather than in the second fiscal quarter ended September 30.

-But EA’s development teams put out more than 30 content updates as part of the live services it provided for its existing games, the company said.
+But EA’s development teams put out more than 30 content updates as part of the live services it provides for its existing games, the company said.
 For instance, EA released Season 5 of its battle royale Apex Legends, with engagement levels reaching the highest since Season 1.
 And during the quarter, player acquisition for FIFA Soccer was up more than 100% from a year ago, and Madden NFL was up 140%.
-EA also said that The Sims 4 has more than 30 million players over all platforms, releasing on Steam as part of the publisher’s push on Valve’s PC game service.
+EA also said that The Sims 4 has more than 30 million players across all platforms, releasing on Steam as part of the publisher’s push on Valve’s PC game service.

 During the first fiscal quarter, EA’s stock price rose 31.8% in Q2, while Activision Blizzard’s grew 28% and Zynga’s grew 39%.
-Much of the rise was on the speculation that all game companies would benefit during the pandemic, as people stayed in and play games while in self-isolation and quarantine orders.
+Much of the rise was on the speculation that all game companies would benefit during the pandemic, as people stayed in and played games while in self-isolation and quarantine orders.
 In after-hours trading Thursday, EA’s stock price was flat at $138.59 a share.

 EA reported GAAP net income of $1.25 a share on revenues of $1.46 billion for the first fiscal quarter, compared to net income of $4.75 a share on revenue of $1.2 billion a year earlier.